<img height="1" width="1" src="https://www.facebook.com/tr?id=2256810414611809&amp;ev=PageView &amp;noscript=1">

 What Causes Conflict?

 Addressing conflict in the workplace requires understanding that these issues have many causes.
 Poor communication is a common reason for conflict.
-Indeed, a disorganized information system may lead to many of these mishaps leading to frustration among employees.
+Indeed, a disorganized information system may lead to many of these mishaps, leading to frustration among employees.

-and pieces of information may also be sources of conflict.
-Fortunately, HR for Health has a robust messaging feature within the software that can allow you to message individuals, and teams. or the entire practice.
+A practice without a document tracking system is more chaotic and likely to experience conflict.
+Employees who only know bits and pieces of information may also be sources of conflict.
+Fortunately, HR for Health has a robust messaging feature within the software that can allow you to message individuals and teams. or the entire practice.
 This serves as a central communication point for any HR-related correspondence.

 Personality and Values Clashes